Surfers Paradise, Queensland: Meter Maids

 The Surfers Paradise Meter Maids were introduced in 1965 when entrepreneur Bernie Elsey opposed the installation of parking meters in Surfers Paradise.
 The maids were hired to top up expired parking meters with coins and dressed in gold bikinis.
 Meter feeding is against the law but council decided to ignore the offence due to the good publicity it garnered.
 Gold Coast Mayor Bruce Small promoted the city in 1967 through the use of the bikini-clad meters maids.

 The meter maids initially dressed in gold lamé bikinis and a tiara but the outfit would go through several changes during their existence.
 The attire has now evolved into a gold lycra bikini and an Akubra hat.
 A sash is often worn emblazoned "Surfers Paradise Meter Maids".
 Controversial retired Australian rules football player Warwick Capper underwent a short stint as a Surfers Paradise meter maid in 2007.

 The evolution of parking meters to no longer take coins has ended the meter maids's traditional role, but they continue to assist visitors and participate in tourism events.

 Nightlife Precinct

 The "Gold Coast Nightlife Precinct" offers many after-dark activities for visitors, especially around Cavill Avenue.
 The precinct is considered Australia's nightlife capital and attracts close to 20,000 visitors daily.
 The precinct also hosts the largest Schoolies week event in the country, attracting tens of thousands of school leavers to the precinct.

-Ripley's Believe It or Not

-Ripley's Museum is a small museum with many unusual exhibits–located in the heart of Surfers Paradise in Cavill Avenue.